Trip Reduction Program

 court ruling requiring greater efforts to reduce

-Maricopa County ordinance (P-7) reduced the minimum employee/driving-age student down to 50.
+Maricopa County ordinance (P-7) reduced the minimum employee site count to 50.

 What are the goals of the program?